xinwenfu/VChat_CFG/README.md

     <!-- > [!NOTE] -->
     > We can clearly see that CFG has been enabled since the indirect call has been expanded to support the check with the call to `__guard_check_icall_fptr` verifying the target address is a member of the Whitelist.

 9. We can now click *Step-Into* from the C View, if you do this from the disassembly view you will have to step through the call to `__guard_check_icall_fptr`.
-Below show the results of attempting to perform the indirect function call.
+Below are the results of attempting to perform the indirect function call.

     https://github.com/DaintyJet/VChat_CFG/assets/60448620/9f40da24-ac3d-4226-b34d-62ee548e48a1